muammar-yacoob/MultiPlay/README.md

 2. Click `Create Client`.
 The button will be deactivated as long as the client window is open.

 ![Master window](./res/Master.jpg)<br>

-   > Note: By default, MultiPlay supports an unlimited nu.

 3. On the newly launched Unity project, navigate again to `Tools > MultiPlay > Client Manager`.
 This time you will get a different tool window.